 The Program Package Outline and updated AIPC Standardized Economic Impact Program Guidebook* are now available (*via the Members Only section).

-In order to ensure a solid cross section of member results to support the role of the new model as the “go-to” program for consistent and credible EI numbers, the AIPC Board has agreed to support a limited number of AIPC members through March 31, 2016.
-This means that the first 10 members that sign up to carry out the program before this date will have 50% of the base program costs paid by AIPC – a 3.000 USD value – and the full support of the Ipsos team in organizing sampling schedules, assisting in program execution and running the final data – essentially everything you will need to deliver results short of carrying out the on-site interviews.
-Similarly the next 20 centres to apply in that period will be supported by having 25% of the program cost paid by AIPC.
+In order to ensure a solid cross section of member results to support the role of the new model as the “go-to” program for consistent and credible EI numbers, the AIPC Board has agreed to support a limited number of AIPC members through March 31, 2018.
+This means that the first 10 members that sign up to carry out the program before this date will have 25% of the base program costs paid by AIPC – a 1.500 USD value – and the full support of the Ipsos team in organizing sampling schedules, assisting in program execution and running the final data – essentially everything you will need to deliver results short of carrying out the on-site interviews.

 This is a huge opportunity to perform one of the most important calculations you need for performance reporting with both the guidance and credibility of Ipsos and AIPC behind you.
 In order to access this support, you will need to commit to completing the program within an 18 months period and to ensure that you have the necessary contacts in place within your centre to interface with the Ipsos specialists to make this possible.
 Centres wishing to access further services such as the actual on-site sampling can do so either through local resources or further assistance from Ipsos.